This article has been updated on

 Most insurance plans cover some or all of the cost of a breast pump.
 Some cover purchases, rentals, or both.
 Check with your insurance to see if they’ll cover the cost before adding it to your registry, and save that space for something else.

 Some moms opt to add a second breast pump, such as a manual or a Haakaa.
 Those pumps are cheaper and work as a backup for parents.
 You also can add breast pumping or breastfeeding accessories to your registry.
+Read our breastfeeding tips if you have more questions.

 How to Pick the Best Breast Pump